 This three-term course is designed to reinforce concepts learned earlier and advance students’ mastery of these concepts to prepare them for upper-level courses.
 Genres studies include short stories, novels, drama and poetry.
 Continued emphasis on vocabulary development, utilization of library skills, composition skill development through the study of structure and technique, and the writing of journal entries, essays, and a research paper are major components of this year’s study.

 This three-term course integrates the study of literature and the practice of writing.
 Building on reading and writing skills developed in the ninth grade, students concentrate on style and focused development of essays, including a major research paper.
-The literary study identifies and illustrates various themes which distinguish American literature, integrating the works of the past and present.
+The course identifies and explores aspects of American identity through critical analysis of a wide variety of literary works incorporating a diversity of genres and voices.
 Students learn to read closely and critically and begin to incorporate theory and literary criticism in their work.
 Vocabulary development and outside reading are also components of this course.

 The British Literature course introduces students to literature that spans from the Elizabethan era to the 20th century.
 High points include the discussion of Romantic, Victorian, Existential, and Modernist works while encompassing authors throughout the United Kingdom.
 In addition to studying the literature of these cultures, students will be introduced to important historical background regarding their readings.
 Through a selection of novels, plays, short stories, poetry, and critical articles, students will develop skills towards interpreting literature through close, analytical reading.
 All three terms emphasize discussion, presentation of ideas, and writing, including analytical, personal, and research papers.

 AP English Literature and Composition (EN901) could be taken as an alternative.

 This one-term course aims to improve confidence and speaking ability through practice and observation.
 Students will give a variety of extemporaneous speeches throughout the term.
 Students will be required to give introductory, persuasive, informative, impromptu, and narrative speeches.